gpg/gpg4win/doc/README.en.txt

 - Kleopatra: Certificate details have been improved.

-- Kleopatra: Decrypting / Verifiying multiple files at once has been fixed.
+- Kleopatra: Decrypting / verifiying multiple files at once has been fixed.
   (KDE-Bug: 391222)

-- Kleopatra: Serveral issues have been fixed when the Appdata directory was redirected to an UNC path.
+- Kleopatra: Serveral issues have been fixed, which occurred, if the Appdata directory was redirected to an UNC path.
 (T3818)

-- GpgOL: Crypto now happens inside of GpgOL without Kleopatra.
-This fixes several problems caused by communication problems between Kleopatra and GpgOL.
+- GpgOL: Cryptographic functions are now called directly from GpgOL, without using Kleopatra.
+This fixes several problems caused by communication issues between Kleopatra and GpgOL.
 (T3509)

-- GpgOL: PGP/Inline (no-MIME) is now supported for sign and encrypt.
+- GpgOL: PGP/Inline (i.e. non-MIME) is now supported for sign and encrypt.
   This helps with compatibility problems like T3545.

 - GpgOL: Another problem which could cause decrypted mails not to